mangosArchives/serverZero_Rel19/README.md

 Requirements
 ------------
-*mangos-zero* server supports a wide range of operating systems, and various compiler platforms.
+*MangosZero* server supports a wide range of operating systems, and various compiler platforms.
 In order to do that, we use various free cross-platform libraries and use [CMake][19] to provide a cross-platform build system which adapts to your chosen operating system and compiler.

 Operating systems
 -----------------
-Currently we do support running *mangos-zero* on these operating systems:
+Currently we support running *MangosZero* on these operating systems:

 * **Windows**, 32 bit and 64 bit.
 [Windows][20] 7 or newer is recommended.
 * **Linux**, 32 bit and 64 bit.
 [Debian 7][21] and [Ubuntu 12.04 LTS][22] are